What is Volume Testing?

 With the help of Volume testing, the impact on response time and system behavior can be studied when exposed to a high volume of data.

-For example, testing the a music site behavior when there are millions of user to download the song.
+For example, testing the music site behavior when there are millions of user to download the song.

 Benefits of Volume Testing